What will happen to birth control, insurance, abortion and Planned Parenthood in the future?

 Q: What’s going to happen to Planned Parenthood?

 A: There is uncertainty ahead of us as anti-women’s health legislators target us, but we will never stop fighting to protect access to the full range of care our patients depend on: affordable birth control, STI testing and treatment, cancer screening and abortion.
-We are 100 years strong and won’t back down.
+We are over 100 years strong and won’t back down.

 Q: I’m from a family of immigrants.
 Should I be worried?

-A: Planned Parenthood’s doors are open to everybody, regardless of their immigration status, race, ethnicity, gender identity, sexual orientation, gender, religion, or income.
+A: Planned Parenthood’s doors are open to everybody, regardless of their immigration status, race, ethnicity, gender identity, sexual orientation, gender, religion or income.
 You are welcome here.
 Our partner organization ACLU has great resources explaining your rights here.

 Q: How can I get involved and help?